 What do you folks think?

-After researching transmedia storyworlds at MIT, guiding Microsoft in its CTO/CXO's think tank, and co-founding Microsoft Studios' Narrative Design team, I now explore the future of entertainment and media as the Creative Director and a Research Fellow for USC's Annenberg Innovation Lab, I'm now the Creative Director for USC's World Building Media Lab, a storyteller, a consultant, and a doctoral student in the Media Arts and Practice program at USC's School of Cinematic Arts. more »
+After researching transmedia storyworlds at MIT, guiding Microsoft in its CTO/CXO's think tank, co-founding Microsoft Studios' Narrative Design team, and exploring the future of entertainment and media as the Creative Director and a Research Fellow for USC's Annenberg Innovation Lab, I'm now the Creative Director for USC's World Building Media Lab, a storyteller, a designer, a consultant, and a doctoral student in Media Arts and Practice at USC's School of Cinematic Arts. more »